MAIVAN-ai/OrthoSkills-plugin/README.md

 The AO/OTA Fracture & Dislocation Classification Compendium 2018 is © AO Foundation.
 This repository **does not reproduce the Compendium**; it describes the *reasoning workflow* a surgeon or AI agent would follow when applying any classification system to a case.
 Always consult the official AO Foundation publications for authoritative classification text.

+                       **NOTICE**

+**No Data Rights Granted**

+This repository license grants rights only to software, documentation, schemas, and skill definitions.
+It grants no rights to collect, export, sell, transfer, train on, or otherwise monetize patient case data, clinical images, surgical videos, hospital records, registry data, or derived clinical evidence.

+Any use of case data requires a separate data-processing agreement, patient consent basis where applicable, hospital authorization, and, for ORTHO-X Data Commons participation, an ODCC data contribution agreement.

 ---

 ## Maintainers